keleven-uk/lazKlock/README.md

 Timer

 Implements a simple timer, with split time function.
 The timer can be stopped, paused and resumed.
 A split function allows for given time to be remembered.

-Reminder

-Implements a reminder option.
+Events

+This enables for events to set up and notifications displayed to the user.

 Today's date is default, but a future date can also be selected.
 A time can also be added to the reminder date.
 If no date is added, the reminder will fire at midnight.
 When the reminder is due either a sound can be played, a reminder displayed, a system command [system shut down or re-boot] or a external program can be run - or any combination of the four.

-Events
+Note : Setting the time to 00:00, indicates midnight of the previous day so will not enable the set button.
+To set a reminder for midnight of today, disable the time and pick tomorrow's date.
+00:00 indicates zero minutes into the present day.

+Reminder

-Implements a events option.
+Implements a reminder option.
-This enables for [recurring] events to set up and reminders displayed to the user.
+This enables for [recurring] Reminders to set up and reminders displayed to the user.
 A number of pre-defined events types are already set up.

+Conversion

+Implements a simple conversion screen.
+This allows the conversion between various units of weight, distance and area etc.

 The button bar contains three buttons -